tidymodels/infer/figs/paper/paper.md

 The workflow of this package is designed around this idea.
 Starting out with some dataset,

-+ `specify()` allows the analyst to specify the variable, or relationship between variables, that they're interested in.
++ `specify()` allows the analyst to specify the variable, or relationship between variables, that they are interested in.
 + `hypothesize()` allows the analyst to declare the null hypothesis.
 + `generate()` allows the analyst to generate data reflecting the null hypothesis.
 + `calculate()` allows the analyst to calculate summary statistics, either from